Lobster Cobb Salad

 4. Remove the lobsters and transfer them to a bowl of cold water with ice cubes to cool quickly.

-7. Serve each salad with its own ramekin filled with the balsamic Dijon mustard vinaigrette on the side.
+GREAT TIP!
+Serve each salad with its ramekinย filled with theย balsamic Dijon mustard vinaigrette on the side (recipe included in our recipe card).
+Serves 4

 - Easy Italian Shrimp Salad